GSA/challenges-and-prizes/_posts/2020-06-23-winners-qa-tim-mackey.md

   shares his advice for the competition's latest crop of victors
-excerpt: We caught up with a past winner of NIDA's “$100,000 for Start a SUD Startup” Challenge to learn why they participated in the competition, what they learned from the experience, what impact their prize-winning solution is making today, and what advice they have for the latest crop of winners.
+excerpt: We caught up with a past winner of NIDA's “$100,000 for Start a SUD Startup” Challenge to learn why they participated in the competition, what impact their prize-winning solution is making today, and what advice they have for the latest crop of winners.
 author: Pierce McManus and Tim K. Mackey
 image: ""
 image_alt_text: ""